AaronDMarasco/git4svn/README.md

     2. The `my_branch.bundle` is the filename to dump to
     3. The "`my_branch`" is _any_ git reference, in this case the `HEAD` of your chosen branch
         * If you wanted to make sure you had the latest, you can add another "`master`" to the end if you'd like
-        * You can add as many branches as you would like; feel free to tweak as needed and see the filesize trade-off
+        * You can add as many branches as you might need; feel free to tweak as needed and see the filesize trade-off
 3. Check what you've done
     * `git bundle list-heads my_branch.bundle`
         * Should show your current `HEAD`'s hash with `refs/heads/my_branch`